Stonehenge: Stonehenge 1 ()

-Stonehenge 2 (c.
-2900 BC)
+Stonehenge 2 ()

 The second phase of construction occurred approximately between 2900 and 2600 BC.
 The number of postholes dating to the early third millennium BC suggests that some form of timber structure was built within the enclosure during this period.
 Further standing timbers were placed at the northeast entrance, and a parallel alignment of posts ran inwards from the southern entrance.
 The postholes are smaller than the Aubrey Holes, being only around 0.4 m in diameter, and are much less regularly spaced.
-The bank was purposely reduced in height and the ditch continued to silt up.
+The bank was purposely reduced in height, and the ditch continued to silt up.

 At least twenty-five of the Aubrey Holes are known to have contained later, intrusive, cremation burials dating to the two centuries after the monument's inception.
-It seems that whatever the holes' initial function, it changed to become a funerary one during Phase two.
+It seems that whatever the holes' original function was, it became a funerary one during Phase two.
 Thirty further cremations were placed in the enclosure's ditch and at other points within the monument, mostly in the eastern half.
 Stonehenge is therefore interpreted as functioning as an enclosed cremation cemetery at this time, the earliest known cremation cemetery in the British Isles.
 Fragments of unburnt human bone have also been found in the ditch-fill.
-Dating evidence is provided by the late Neolithic grooved ware pottery that has been found in connection with the features from this phase.
+Dating evidence is provided by the late Neolithic grooved ware pottery found in association with the features of this phase.

-Stonehenge 3 I (c.
-2600 BC)
+Stonehenge 3 I ()

 Archaeological excavation has indicated that around 2600 BC, the builders abandoned timber in favour of stone and dug two concentric arrays of holes (the Q and R Holes) in the centre of the site.
-These stone sockets are only partly known (hence on present evidence are sometimes described as forming 'crescents'); however, they could be the remains of a double ring.
+These stone sockets are only partly known (hence, on present evidence, are sometimes described as forming 'crescents'); however, they could be the remains of a double ring.
 Again, there is little firm dating evidence for this phase.
 The holes held up to 80 standing stones (shown blue on the plan), only 43 of which can be traced today.
 It is generally accepted that the bluestones (some of which are made of dolerite, an igneous rock), were transported by the builders from the Preseli Hills, 150 mi away in modern-day Pembrokeshire in Wales.
 Another theory is that they were brought much nearer to the site as glacial erratics by the Irish Sea Glacier although there is no evidence of glacial deposition within southern central England.
 A 2019 publication announced that evidence of Megalithic quarrying had been found at quarries in Wales identified as a source of Stonehenge's bluestone, indicating that the bluestone was quarried by human agency and not transported by glacial action.